divolte/divolte-collector/docs/mapping_reference.rst

     map userAgent().family() onto 'uaFamilyField'

 :Description:
   The canonical name for the family of the parsed user agent.
-E.g. 'Mobile Safari' for Apple's mobile browser.
+E.g. ``Mobile Safari`` for Apple's mobile browser.

 :Type:
   :code:`String`